 Evernote is a great tool for easy synchronization of notes across multiple devices and various platforms.
 It’s used extensively to save, edit and share notes among different devices and with multiple users.
 It works great for group collaborations and is great to jot down ideas on-the-go.

 At first, Evernote may look like a disorganized and tough-to-run app, but if you know what you are dealing with and learn how to use it proficiently to organize your ideas and tasks, it could be your very best personal assistant.

 In 1915, Albert Einstein presented his brilliant and revolutionary theory of relativity.
-In the three years leading up...
+After completely devoting himself to its...
 Read more

 In this article, we are going to share with you 10 tips to help you get started on Evernote, beginning with…

 You’ll be working with ideas whether you’re a student, writer, designer or a software engineer.
 With Evernote, you can easily save and manage your ideas, and never risk losing another great idea again.

 Start a note and title the idea.
 Enter ‘Idea’ as one tag and one other specific tag to describe what your idea is all about.
 Add a description to explain your idea for future reference, and you’re set.